weisiong/CarPlate_SVM_Training/README.md

 # CarPlate_SVM_Training

-Using SVM method to judge Vehcile Lot being occupied or not.
+Using SVM(Support Vector Machine) algorithm to judge Vehcile Lot being occupied or not.